Irek-Korpusik/Irek-Korpusik/README.md

 ![image](https://user-images.githubusercontent.com/6764957/87082196-3418a980-c25d-11ea-9987-0d9787d54100.png)
 </h3> -->

-- :irl:
+- 🇮🇪: I'm living in...
+IRL
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working in ...PFH Technology Group, but Open for new opportunities.
+-
 - 🌱 I’m currently learning ...Python
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...